rougier/from-python-to-numpy/book/problem-vectorization.rst

            result += X[i]*Ysum
        return result

-Not so bad, we have removed one loop.
-What about the other?
-Using the same approach, we can write:
+Not so bad, we have the inner loop, meaning with transform a O(n*n) complexity into O(n) complexity.
+Using the same approach, we can now write:

 .. code:: python